Proof of Funds Alternatives: Fixed Deposits vs. Bank Statements

 Shows stable savings culture. |

-Reflects financial behavior (savings, spending). |
+Reflects financial behaviour (savings, spending). |

 Using Bank Statements for Proof of Funds